Skip to content

 Each Feature includes:

-• properties–holds key–value pairs with extra data (for example, name, temperature, population).
+• properties: Key-value pairs with descriptive data (e.g., name, temperature, population)

-Here's a simplfor exampleoJSON example: a FeatureCollection with a single Point feature.
+Here's a simple FeatureCollection with a single Point feature:

 {